-Sprouting Compared to Soaking or Fermentation for Food DigestibilityUpdated: January 30, 2017Healthy Living, Traditional Preparation of Grains
+Sprouting versus Soaking or Fermentation for Food DigestibilityUpdated: April 28, 2017Healthy Living, Traditional Preparation of Grains

 Careful anthropological study of ancestral societies reveals a surprising truth.
 Healthy, chronic disease-free traditional cultures who ate grains did so only after careful processing.
 The methods employed included sprouting, soaking, and/or sour leavening (sourdough).
 This thoughtful preparation was employed to remove potent anti-nutrients and break down complex food molecules contained in all grains, nuts, seeds, and legumes.

 These anti-nutrients include phytic acid, complex sugars, gluten, tannins, and more.
 These substances not only block absorption of food nutrients, but they also have the potential to irritate the intestinal tract over months and years.
 The result for many people is the eventual triggering of all manner of chronic digestive disease and nutritional imbalances.